-At D At December 31,
+At December 31,

 2023 2022 2021

-Current assets: · · · · · · · · · · · · · · · · · · ·
+Current assets:

-Cash and cash equivalents \$ 6,0 \$ 8 7,1 \$ 6 18,283
+Cash and cash equivalents \$ 6,058 \$ 7,166 \$ 18,283

 Restricted cash 31 45 37

 Other assets:

 Restricted cash 245 210 213

-Total cash, cash equivalents and restricted cash shown in the statement of consolidated cash flows \$ 6,3 3 4 7,431 18,533
+Total cash, cash equivalents and restricted cash shown in the statement of consolidated cash flows \$ 6,334 \$ 7,421 \$ 18,533

-(f) Investments-Highly liquid investments with maturities of greater than three months to a year, at the time of purchase, are classified as short-term investments and are stated at fair value.
+Investments-Highly liquid investments with maturities of greater than three months to a year, at the time of purchase, are classified as short-term investments and are stated at fair value.
 Investments with maturities beyond one year when purchased are classified as short-term investments if they are expected to be available to support our short-term liquidity needs.
 Our short-term investments in debt securities are classified as available-for-sale and are stated at fair value.
 Realized gains and losses on sales of these investments are reflected in Miscellaneous, net in the consolidated statements of operations.
 Unrealized gains and losses on available-for-sale debt securities are reflected as a component of accumulated other comprehensive income (loss).
-Equity investments for which we do not have significant influence are recorded at fair value is not readily determinable, with adjustments for observable changes in price or impairments (referred to as the measurement alternative).
+Equity investments are accounted for under the equity method if we are able to exercise significant influence over an investee.
+Equity investments for which we do not have significant influence are recorded at fair value or at cost, if fair value is not readily determinable, with adjustments for observable changes in price or impairments (referred to as the measurement alternative).
 Changes in fair value are recorded in Unrealized gains (losses) on investments, net in the consolidated statements of operations.
 See Note 8 of this report for additional information related to investments.

-- (g) Compensation received in connection with purchase agreements- The Company accounts for compensation received from vendors as deferred credits that will generally be recognized as a reduction to the cost of the asset received in future periods. - (h) Accounts Receivable-Accounts receivable primarily consist of amounts due from credit card companies, non-airline partners, and cargo customers.
+- (g) Compensation received in connection with purchase agreements-The Company accounts for compensation received from vendors as deferred credits that will generally be recognized as a reduction to the cost of the asset received in future periods. - (h) Accounts Receivable-Accounts receivable primarily consist of amounts due from credit card companies, non-airline partners, and cargo customers.
 We provide an allowance for credit losses expected to be incurred.
 We base our allowance on various factors including, but not limited to, aging, payment history, write-offs, macro-economic indicators and other credit monitoring indicators.
-Credit loss expense and write-offs related to trade receivables were not material for the years ended December 31, 2023 and 2022. - (i) Aircraft Fuel, Spare Parts and Supplies The Company accounts for aircraft fuel, spare parts and supplies at average cost and provides an obsolescence allowance for aircraft spare parts with an assumed residual value of 10% of original cost. - (j) Property and Equipment-The Company records additions to owned operating property and equipment at cost when acquired.
+Credit loss expense and write-offs related to trade receivables were not material for the years ended December 31, 2023 and 2022. - (i) Aircraft Fuel, Spare Parts and Supplies-The Company accounts for aircraft fuel, spare parts and supplies at average cost and provides an obsolescence allowance for aircraft spare parts with an assumed residual value of 10% of original cost. - (j) Property and Equipment-The Company records additions to owned operating property and equipment at cost when acquired.
 Property under finance leases and the related obligation for future lease payments are recorded at an amount equal to the initial present value of those lease payments.
 Modifications that enhance the operating performance or extend the useful lives of airframes or engines are capitalized as property and equipment.
 We periodically receive credits in connection with the acquisition of aircraft and engines including those related to contractual damages related to delays in delivery.
 These credits are deferred until the aircraft and engines are delivered and then applied as a reduction to the cost of the related equipment.